19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Conditions/Invisible.md

 # Invisible

 An invisible creature is impossible to see without the aid of magic.

 Their location can be detected by any noise they make or any tracks they leave.

-Any [Attack](../Combat/Attack.md) made by the invisible creature against creatures that cannot see them has [Advantage](../Die%20Rolling%20Mechanics/Advantage.md).
+An [Attack](../Combat/Attack.md) made by an invisible creature against creatures that cannot see them has [Advantage](../Die%20Rolling%20Mechanics/Advantage.md).

-Any [Attack](../Combat/Attack.md) made against the invisible creature by creatures that cannot see them automatically miss, unless it has an area of effect.
-These attacks can only be made if the attacker detects the invisible creature through noise, tracks, or other markers.
+An [Ranged Attack](../Combat/Ranged%20Attack.md) made against the invisible creature by creatures that cannot see them automatically misses.

+A [Melee Attack](../Combat/Melee%20Attack.md) made against the invisible creature has [Disadvantage](../Die%20Rolling%20Mechanics/Disadvantage.md).

+*Note: most [Spells](../../Magic/Spells.md) require sight and thus cannot target something [Invisible](Invisible.md).*